cds-snc/track-web/docs/openshift.md

 ## OpenShift deployment

 ### Before you start
-Please make sure you have the docker image pre-built in a docker registry that your enviornment can pull from.
+Please make sure you have the docker image pre-built in a docker registry that your environment can pull from.

 ### Setup